petermaloney/localpaste/README.md

                         url and filename (default=4) --no-create-datadir   prevent automatically creating a data dir if one does not exist
+  --user USER           run as root first and then the server will switch to
-  --port PORT, -p PORT  port to listen on
+                        this user after listening to the port --port PORT, -p PORT  port to listen on
   --scheme {http,https}, -s {http,https}
                         scheme to use (default=http)